NUS-SNL/QUICbench/README.md

     3. Extract metrics from packet traces and store results on the server machine
 5. Teardown server-side network emulation

+`benchmarks` contains the experiment configurations we used in our paper, and a script `generate_exp_conf.py` that helps to generate these configurations to be passed into `run_bench.py`.

+`visualize` contains scripts that can be applied to the results directory produced from running `run_bench.py` to produce visualizations of the results (performance envelopes, throughput ratios heatmap etc).

 ## Experimental Setup

 The following setup is required for QUIC bench to work correctly.